Flag Football Rules

 Five Yard Penalties

 • Illegal Forward Pass.
-If the quarterback crosses the line of scrimmage and throws a forward pass, the pass is incomplete and the penalty will be assessed from the line of scrimmage and include a loss of down.
+If the quarterback crosses the line of scrimmage and throws a forward pass, the pass is incomplete and the penalty will be assessed from the line of scrimmage and includes a loss of down.
 Only one forward pass is allowed per play.

 • Illegal Diving.
 No player may leave his/her feet to gain positive yards.
 The penalty will be assessed at the spot of the foul.